Infineon/modustoolbox-software/README.md

 ## Low-Level Resources

 BSPs include the low-level resources required for a particular kit.
+If you build a starter application using either the ModusToolbox IDE or the stand-alone Project Creator tool, you do not need to download or clone these repositories separately.
+They are included automatically by the build infrastructure.

 | Item                                                         | Details                                                      | Docs                                                         |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |